fullmakeralchemist/k_way_challenge_repo/README.md

 If you're interested in learning more about the Arduino K-way Challenge or developing projects using the Arduino platform, this repository is a great starting point.
 Feel free to explore the code and use it as a resource for your own projects.

 Thank you for visiting my repository.
-I hope you find it useful!"
+I hope you find it useful!